Wednesday, May 24, 2023

 Our room had two bedrooms, two bathrooms, 2 balconies, and a window in my bedroom to see the City of New Orleans, located on the fourteen floors.

-It was late I took a shower and went to bed.
+It was late, so I took a shower and went to bed.

-We walked down Canal Street stopping at IHOP for breakfast.
-Our waiter was new and I ordered a Belgian waffle it was cold and plain.
+We walked down Canal Street, stopping at IHOP for breakfast.
+Our new waiter and I ordered a cold, plain Belgian waffle.

 We decided to buy a day pass to ride the Trollies.